attackhelicopter7/explainable-intrusion-detection-system/README.md

 ## Dataset

 Only a sample dataset is included due to size constraints.
 The full dataset was generated through sandboxed execution of binaries and network traffic capture.
+Full dataset available if requested (120mb 380000 entries)

 ## Future Work